 The Northern Fowl Mite (NFM) (Ornithonyssus sylviarum

 ) is an ectoparasite of chickens.
-They are very small, ranging in size from 0.5-1 mm (0.02-0.04 in), therefore they are very difficult to see by the naked eye; they appears as little dark specs.
-NFM permanently live their entire lives on the chickens, spending most of their time on the feathers, traveling to the skin surface to feed on blood.
-During heavy infestations, NFM can cause the birds a great deal of stress, pain and blood loss (they can potentially lose 6% of their blood daily).
-This results in many chickens developing anemia.
+They are very small, ranging in size from 0.5-1 mm (0.02-0.04 in).
+NFM permanently live their entire lives on their host, spending most of their time on the feathers, traveling to the skin surface to feed on blood.
+During heavy infestations, NFM can cause the chickens a great deal of stress, pain and blood loss (they can potentially lose 6% of their blood daily).

 Chickens infested with NFM may appear very irritated, and be seen trying to scratch themselves by rubbing up against objects and biting at their feathers.
-Feathers in the vent area often appear soiled and blackened, due to the accumulation of dried blood and scabs, mite eggs, excrement, and cast skins.
+Feathers in the vent area may be soiled and blackened, due to the accumulation of dried blood and scabs, mite eggs, excrement, and cast skins.
 You may be able to see them moving in their feathers (as tiny dark specs).
-Using the light, inspect the chicken's feathers by parting them to see the skin, especially in the vent area.
+Using a bright flash light, inspect the chicken's feathers by parting them to see the skin, especially in the vent area.

-Northern fowl mites are found on a wide range of domestic and wild birds, rodents, wildlife, and domestic animals.
-They can survive off their host for 2 to 3 weeks under optimal conditions.
+NFM are found on a wide range of domestic and wild birds, rodents, wildlife, and domestic animals.
+They can survive off their hosts for 2 to 3 weeks under optimal conditions.